npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Client Certificate       | Location of a client certificate to be sent to the server.              | [See docs](security.md) Check Certificate Revocation | Whether to check the certificate revocation list during authentication.
 False by default. | false
 Integrated Security      | Whether to use integrated security to log in (GSS/SSPI), currently supported on Windows only.
 [See docs for more info](security.md). | false
 Persist Security Info    | Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state.
-Since 3.1 only. | false
+Introduced in 3.1. | false
 Kerberos Service Name    | The Kerberos service name to be used for authentication.
 [See docs for more info](security.md). | postgres
 Include Realm            | The Kerberos realm to be used for authentication.
 [See docs for more info](security.md).
 Include Error Detail     | When enabled, PostgreSQL error and notice details are included on <xref:Npgsql.PostgresException.Detail?displayProperty=nameWithType> and <xref:Npgsql.PostgresNotice.Detail?displayProperty=nameWithType>.
 These can contain sensitive data. | false